 The best image file formats

-WebP format
+AVIF format

-Column: Should Everything Be WebP?
+Column: Should Everything Be AVIF?

 SVG format